tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/接口文档_intl_en.md

 }
 String text = "";
 if (message.getActionType() == NotificationAction.clicked.getType()) {
-// The notification is tapped on the notification bar
+// The notification is clicked on the notification bar
-// The application handles actions related to the tap text = "notification opened:" + message;
+// The application handles actions related to the click text = "notification opened:" + message;
 } else if (message.getActionType() == NotificationAction.delete.getType()) {
 // Notification is dismissed
 // The application handles related actions after the notification is dismissed text = "notification dismissed:" + message;
 }
-Toast.makeText(context, "broadcast that the received notification is tapped:" + message.toString(), Toast.LENGTH_SHORT).show();
+Toast.makeText(context, "broadcast that the received notification is clicked:" + message.toString(), Toast.LENGTH_SHORT).show();
 // Get the custom `key-value`
 String customContent = message.getCustomContent();
 if (customContent != null && customContent.length() != 0) {
 try{
 JSONObject obj = new JSONObject(customContent);
-// key1 is the key configured on the console if (!obj.isNull("key")) {
+// key1 is the key configured by the frontend if (!obj.isNull("key")) {
 String value = obj.getString("key");
 Log.d(LogTag, "get custom value:" + value);